-

 Satellite communication generally consumes more power than cellular or WiFi because it requires higher transmit energy to reach orbit.
 However, for IoT applications that send small packets of data occasionally, satellite can still run on battery or solar power for years with the right design.
 The key is optimizing for low-duty-cycle transmissions rather than continuous connectivity.
 Notecard for Skylo is designed to be super low power when not transmitting.

 Notecard for Skylo is an affordable way to add satellite failover to your wireless connected device.
 It does not require a subscription or commitment to a minimum monthly data usage.
-It comes prepackaged with 18KB of satellite and 500MB of cellular data.
+It comes bundled with 10KB of satellite and 500MB of cellular data.

 Notecard for Skylo includes a u.FL connector for one antenna which is used for both cellular and satellite connectivity.
 As long as the antenna has an unobstructed view of the sky, it will work reliably.

 Yes.
-Many IoT solutions use a hybrid approach.
-Starnote for Iridium is designed to enable satellite failover for devices relying on cellular or WiFi, where coverage is strong, and switching to satellite as a backup in remote areas.
-This ensures a continuous connection without paying for more-expensive satellite connectivity when cheaper networks are available.
+Many IoT solutions use a hybrid approach, relying on cellular or WiFi where coverage is strong, and switching to satellite as a backup in remote areas.
+Notecard for Skylo offers cellular, WiFi and Satellite coverage.
+This ensures continuous connectivity without overpaying for satellite when cheaper networks are available.

 Yes.
 Satellite networks are built to support large fleets of devices.
 Costs scale based on the number of devices and messages sent, so you can start small and grow as needed.
-Blues offers fleet management tools to monitor data usage and control costs all inside of Notehub.
+Blues provides fleet management tools to monitor data usage and control costs.

 Unlike traditional satellite IoT modules that require expensive monthly subscriptions or specialized hardware, Notecard for Skylo is designed to be cost-efficient and scalable.
 The device offers satellite connectivity at an affordable, predictable price point, making it accessible for businesses of all sizes.
 Because it integrates cellular, WiFi, and satellite in one solution, companies don’t need to manage multiple modules or connectivity contracts.
 Its low-power architecture extends battery life, reducing ongoing maintenance costs.
 Additionally, integration with Notehub streamlines data routing to the cloud, minimizing the need for custom backend development.
 Together, these features help organizations deploy faster, scale efficiently, and lower total cost of ownership, with no additional certifications and no subscription.